A Practical Georgia Itinerary for 7–10 Days (the country!)

 Just a short drive away is your second stop on today’s itinerary: Mtskheta.
 Yeah, that’s really how you spell it.
 Mtskheta is not only really easy to reach and impossible to pronounce and spell, but it has these claims to fame:

-• Mtskheta was the capital of the Kingdom of Iberia before it got moved to Tbilisi in the 6th century.
+• Mtskheta was the capital of the Kingdom of Iberia before it was moved to Tbilisi in the 6th century.

 • The Georgian Orthodox Church declared Mtskheta the Holy City.